Interview with John Michael Montias

 Since Vermeer and His Milieu: A Web of Social History by John Michael Montias was published in 1989, it has had a profound impact on almost every facet of Vermeer-related studies which followed.
 Through patient research and scrupulous reasoning, Prof. Montias produced the most finely detailed and penetrating view to date of Vermeer's place within his society, while also greatly contributing to a deeper understanding of the man and his art.

-Prof. Montias has recently published a new book, Art at Auction in 17th-Century Amsterdam, in which he analyzed records of Amsterdam art auctions in the first half of the 17th century.
+Prof. Montias has recently published a new book, Art at Auction in seventeenth-Century Amsterdam, in which he analyzed records of Amsterdam art auctions in the first half of the seventeenth century.
 A wealth of fascinating information on some 2000 art buyers is revealed.
 Three chapters focus on art dealers who bought at auction; another four chapters discuss buyers who had special connections with individual artists, including Rembrandt.